tower/tower-examples/02-dlthub-pipeline/README.md

 ```

 ## Run the DLT pipeline
-python3 pipeline.py
+python pipeline.py

 This pipeline will create the CAP_UTILIZATION table in the RAW schema and
 load it with the data from the ./data/fedres/FRG_G17.csv file

-# Setting up Tower
+# Deploying app to Tower cloud

-Tower uses the associated Towerfile to figure out how to deploy your
+Tower uses a manifest file called Towerfile to figure out how to deploy your
 application.
 Once it's ready to go, you just have to deploy the code, create a
 secret, and give it a run!